psomani16k/gittwo/README.md

 at your option.

 ### Contributions
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in git2-rs by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in gittwo by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.